XiangGuo1992/ORCL_VR_EyeTracking/README.md

 ![](img/Recorder3.jpg)

 Since we have already set for VR eye tracking data saving, the data collecting process will start at the same time.
+The saved **MP4 data** can be found in the "**Recordings**" folder in the project root.

 So far, we have already set up everything for data collection.
 For your convenience, I also upload a sample scene for the whole process, the Google Drive Link to it is [here](https://drive.google.com/open?id=19ZlllVUZl2mWyRrg6JSof5vrMZ5ZkCz5).